-Neil joined Chuck Bretz & Associates in 2012 after serving as an Assistant State’s Attorney for Will County since 2007.
+Neil joined Bretz, Flynn & Associates in 2012 after serving as an Assistant State’s Attorney for Will County since 2007.
 Neil began his legal career in 2006 working for an intellectual property and business law firm.
 As a prosecutor for the Will County State’s Attorney, Neil prosecuted DUI cases, criminal misdemeanor and felony matters, and forfeitures.
 Neil participated in over 140 bench trials, 28 jury trials, and argued in excess of 150 substantive motions.

 Neil is a graduate of University of Illinois and DePaul University Law School.
 Neil was a member of the Moot Court Trial team and was an extern for a Federal District Court Judge.

 Client, who is in prison for murder, is charged with Aggravated Battery to a Public Officer, a prison guard.
 There is a video showing the incident and photos of the guard's injuries.
 During the trial, evidence came forth that the guard violated prison rules regarding inmate control and was retaliating against the client for reporting inmate abuses.